petersohn/sokoban/readme.md

 - `partitions.dump`: Some information about the calculated heuristics table.
 - If `--blocklist-heur-calculator` is enabled:
  - `blocklist.dump`: The result of the preprocessing.
 Shows which states are blocked or have additional cost.
- - `plusHeur.dump`: Tracks the usage of the preprocessed data.
+- `plusHeur.dump`: Stores some information about experimental features.
+Currently it contains no useful information.
 - If `--dump-style=text` is enabled: `dump.dump`: shows the full progress of finding the solution.
 - If `--dump-style=xml` is enabled: `dump.xml`: shows the full progress in a hierarchical form (in xml format).